br1code/course-assignment/README.md

 You will also need to update the `NEXT_PUBLIC_API_URL` argument for the `frontend` service in the `docker-compose.yml` file.

+## Data Persistence

+- For testing purposes, the database data does not persist between runs.
+- Each time you start the application, a fresh database is initialized.

 ## Stopping the Application

 To stop the application and remove the containers, run: